 Borrowers must consider how repaying the loans will impact their personal and professional life.
 You should keep track of your total indebtedness and understand the approximate monthly payment obligation for the amount borrowed.
 Loan repayment calculators can assist you in determining monthly loan payments and total amount you will repay with interest, based on amount borrowed and the number of years it takes to pay-off the debt: http://www.finaid.org/calculators/loanpayments.phtml

-Federal Stafford and Graduate PLUS loans are borrowed from Direct Loans (U.S. Department of Education).
-HPSL and LDS loans are also federal loans, but repayment is administered by Indiana University Student Loan Administration.
-Here are online resources for tracking your federal debt totals:
+Federal Direct Stafford and Graduate PLUS loans are borrowed from the U.S. Department of Education and managed by a loan servicer.
+Health Professions loan(s) are also federal loans, but repayment is administered by Indiana University Student Loan Administration.
+Here are resources for tracking your federal indebtedness totals.

 National Student Loan Data System (all federal Stafford & Grad PLUS loans reflected): www.nslds.ed.gov